If you have diabetes and are fasting during Ramadan, this infographic will guide you with your meals and glucose testing.

 The meal before sunrise should be the largest meal, and include complex carbohydrate for energy and to sustain blood glucose levels (grain bread, rolled oats, rice are good examples).
 Include some protein, and enough water.
 This will help to provide energy, nutritional needs and help sustain your blood glucose levels over the day).

 After sunset, you can break the fast with some water and 2-3 dates, and some soup which will provide a quick energy burst.
 Your evening meal to follow should include a balanced meal as pictured.
 The plate pictured has 1/4 carbohydrates, 1/4 protein and 1/2 fresh or cooked salad or vegetables.

 Try to avoid excessive intake of desserts, sweets, fried and salty foods.

 After the main meal, again test blood glucose levels.

 For an evening snack, you can include more water, with some fruit, some milk, yoghurt or a sandwich.

-It is important to eat the right type of complex or low glycemic index carbohydrates at meals and snacks.
-Examples include rolled oats grain breads, grain biscuits, basmati rice, fruit, pasta and potato.
+It is important to eat the right type of complex or low glycaemic index carbohydrates at meals and snacks.
+Examples include rolled oats grain breads, grain biscuits, basmati rice, fruit, pasta and potato or sweet potato.

 The amount of carbohydrate also needs to be considered.
-This involves having enough for energy and blood sugar requirements, but not too much that these levels go too high.
+This involves having enough for energy and blood sugar requirements, but not too much hat these levels go too high.

 Again, make sure you discuss fasting with your healthcare team.